Introduction

 While it will take time to fully develop a new methodology for equity in planning, both in our county and more broadly, we cannot delay applying an equity lens to our work now.

-Montgomery Planning’s Equity in Agenda for Planning institutionalizes the department’s application of equity in all its work.
+Montgomery Planning’s Equity Agenda for Planning institutionalizes the department’s application of equity in all its work.
 This initiative provides direction, tools, and strategies to support Planning Department staff in incorporating racial equity and social justice considerations in its planning processes and in operating as a department.

 The Planning Department developed its Equity in Master Planning Framework in 2020, and the Planning Board approved it that year.
 Since then, the Planning Department has been implementing its action items.